Acumatica/Acumatica-Surveys/README.md

 A published survey that a user has responded to cannot be deleted.

-Mobile Push Notifications will be sent only for android devices.
-For now, iOS users can use their web browser to view & respond to thier surveys, where they are selected as recipients.

 ## Support ##

 If you have any questions or need assistance, you can post your questions in our [Stackoverflow forum](https://stackoverflow.com/questions/tagged/acumatica).